Black Widow Spiders in Florida: Identification, Risks, and Prevention

 Black Widow Spiders

-Did you know that it is reported that the venomous black widow bite is 15 times stronger than that of a rattlesnake’s?
-If you live in the Sunshine State, understanding these infamous spiders can help you stay safe and calm when encountering them.
+Did you know a venomous black widow’s bite is 15 times stronger than a rattlesnake’s?
+Florida residents should understand these infamous spiders.
+Knowledge helps you stay safe and calm during an encounter.

 What Does a Black Widow Spider Look Like?

-Because they prefer dark, hidden spaces, many homeowners don’t realize they have black widows until they start noticing webs or spiders around storage areas.
+Black widows prefer dark, hidden spaces.
+Consequently, many homeowners only notice them once webs appear in storage areas.
 Black widow spiders are pretty easy to spot once you know what to look for:

 • Shiny, jet-black, rounded abdomen